numpy/numpy/doc/neps/nep-0050-scalar-promotion.rst

 Similarliy, if the storage array is float32 a calculation may retain the lower float32 precision rather than use the default float64.

-Further issues can occure.
+Further issues can occur.
 For example:

 * Floating point comparisons, especially equality, may change when mixing
   precisions: